-As of 2018, the new federal estate tax deduction rate is set at $11.2 million for singles, and $22.4 million for couples.
+Our client’s assets usually grow more rapidly than the amount of the federal estate tax exemption, which creates a tax liability for their heirs.
 Most estates gain interest on their assets, and an average property’s value typically increases annually by 7-10%.

-Because of the tremendous growth potential that we see overtime with estates valued at $3,000,000 or more, most financial planners will recommend for couples with estates this large to focus on the estate taxes.
+Because of the tremendous growth potential for estates valued at $3,000,000 or more, and the uncertainty surrounding future exemptions, most financial planners recommend estate planning to help offset future tax liabilities.
 The younger you are, the more that your estate will likely grow.

 We often work with client’s in their 60’s who understand that their heirs could be facing huge inheritance and estate taxes.
 Adjusting for inflation alone, most estates will roughly double in size after 20 years.
 Luckily, we have affordable life insurance options with lifetime coverage and a locked rated for people up to the age of 80.

 If you are in your early 50’s and your estate is currently worth more than $3 million dollars, adjusting for 3% inflation alone, you can expect your estate to be worth $7,281,787.41 in 30 years.

 If you haven’t started estate planning yet, now is the time to get started.
 Estate taxes come nine months after the surviving spouse’s death, and the readily available cash from a life insurance policy will help you pass on your businesses, real estate, farm, investments, jewelry, or other assets without forcing your heirs into a having “fire sale.”

 Currently, the amount of your estate that exceeds the current year’s estate tax exemption is subject to a federal estate tax of 40% and an inheritance tax of up to 20%, depending on the state that you live in.
 If you have a large estate, or if you are worried about your heirs owing estate taxes, give one us a call and one of our agents will be happy to help.